Code-Institute-Submissions/first-milestone-project-8/README.md

 <h3>Existing Features</h3>

 <ul>
+<li>Feature 1 - The Welcome page <p>The user is welcomed to the page by a hero image taking up the entire background (aside from the nav), with the name of the site and it's slogan in the centre.
+The goals of the site are summed up
+in a grid of cards under the hero image, each featuring a FontAwesome glyphicon</p></li>
-<li>Feature 1 - The Hall of Fame page <p>A table that allows users to quickly digest bite-sized chunks of information in order to better understand what we find exemplary in retro gaming.
+<li>Feature 2 - The Hall of Fame page <p>A table that allows users to quickly digest bite-sized chunks of information in order to better understand what we find exemplary in retro gaming.
 The table also includes hyperlinks to youtube in the first column to show either a commerical or a playthrough of a game so the user can better understand without having to read any content.
-At the bottom of the page is an alert, designed to be a quick jumping point between the Hall Of Fame and the Hall Of Shame pages, as well as a quick link to the contact page should any users wish to get in touch with the site.</p></li>
+At the bottom of the page are two buttons, designed to be a quick jumping point from the Hall Of Fame to the Hall Of Shame page, as well as a quick link to the contact page should any users wish to get in touch with the site.</p></li>
-<li>Feature 2 - The Hall Of Shame page - Another table, similar to the HOF page, but done with a sense of humour.
-Includes a hyperlinked contact alert at the bottom of the table in order
+<li>Feature 2 - The Hall Of Shame page <p>Another table, similar to the HOF page, but done with a sense of humour.
+Includes a hyperlinked contact button at the bottom of the table in order
-to try and start a dialogue with anyone who may disagree with the opinions presented.</li>
+to try and start a dialogue with anyone who may disagree with the opinions presented, as well as another button linking back to the Hall Of Fame page to create some synergy between the content.</li>
+<li>Feature 4 - The Fallout Map Page <p>This page contains some of the more niche content for people who consider gaming to be their primary hobby, in particular fans of the Fallout franchise.
-<li>Feature 3 - Fallout Map Carousel - Niche content neatly displayed within a carousel including text boxes on the images.</li>
+The images have been neatly displayed within a carousel including text boxes on the images.
+This provides some interactivity for those interested, as well as being condensed enough that the content will not intrude to anyone who isn't interested.</p></li>
-<li>Feature 4 - About cards - Cards displaying information and social links for everyone who writes for the site, allowing users to contact writers personally</li>
+<li>Feature 5 - The About Page <p>Cards displaying information and social links for everyone who writes for the site, allowing users to contact writers personally</li>
 <li>